An eye on a global ESG standard

 Who are the data users?

-The data is used by our global client base of investors for a wide range of purposes that include; portfolio analysis and reporting, portfolio alignment, index and fund development, best in class and exclusion strategies development.
+The data is used by our global client base of investors for a range of purposes that include; portfolio analysis and reporting, portfolio alignment, thematic index and fund development, best in class and exclusion strategy development, identification of investment opportunities aligned with the SDGs.
 The data can also be used by academic institutions for research and analysis purposes.

 What is the cost for your data offering?